RileyMathews/django-deployment/readme.md

 git init
 git add .
-git commit -m "initial commit" git remote add origin [copy url from your github repo] git push origin master
+git commit -m "initial commit" git remote add origin {github}
+git push origin master
 ```

 At this point do what you need to make sure your django project can run locally and loading up the web page will present the default django landing page

 ## setup django for deployment
-1. open up the django projects settings.py file and find the line that starts with ALLOWED_HOSTS, change that line to read like this, substituting in the ip address from your digital ocean droplet `ALLOWED_HOSTS = ['123.123.123.12']`
+1. open up the django projects settings.py file and find the line that starts with ALLOWED_HOSTS, change that line to read like this, substituting in the ip address from your digital ocean droplet `ALLOWED_HOSTS = ['{ip}']`
 1. navigate to the bottom of the file and add as the very last line `STATIC_ROOT = os.path.join(BASE_DIR, 'static')`
 1. at this point confirm nothing we have done has caused any errors when running the project locally
 1. if everything still works commit changes to master and push to github